Technical Support

 These instructions are for connecting to iSee from a NSW DET computer on the NSW DET Network.
 If you are on a BYOD machine then you can download the iSee client here and you can also follow the instructions there for connecting to iSee on a home network.

 To join an iSee session from a NSW DoE network first ensure that the iSee client is installed on your machine.
-You should have an iSee Hub shortcut on your desktop, if you don’t, See “Where can I find iSee on my computer?”
+You should have an iSee Hub shortcut on your desktop, if you don’t, See “Where can I find iSee on my computer?

 This currently applies to Windows 8.1 and only happens during the installation.
 Don’t enter your proxy details into this box, simply press the Submit button with the details left blank.

 Your IT support crew may ask for your computer system configuration to help diagnose your issue.
 Your computer can produce a handy system configuration report to make this easy.
-Once you have created you system report file you can email it to your IT support crew.
+Once you have created your system report file you can email it to your IT support crew.

 Windows: Type "dxdiag" into the windows search bar and select it.
 Click 'Save all information...' and save the dxdiag.txt file to your folder of choice.
+Once saved you can attach it to an email to your support team.

 Mac: For a Mac, choose 'About this mac' from the apple pulldown menu.
 Select 'System Report' then select 'Save' from the 'File' pulldown menu.
 Save the system report in the file of your choice.